DunnCreativeSS/smoke-python/docs/examples.rst

         # we don't want to really send funds, just testing.
         tb = TransactionBuilder(no_broadcast=True)

-        # lets serialize our transfers into a format Steem can understand
+        # lets serialize our transfers into a format SMOKE can understand
         operations = [operations.Transfer(**x) for x in transfers]

         # tell TransactionBuilder to use our serialized transfers